 Is Docker Compose Generator free to use?

 Pick PostgreSQL, Redis, NGINX, Kafka, Elasticsearch, Prometheus, Grafana, and dozens of other images — get a ready-to-edit docker-compose.yml for local development.
-Runs entirely in your browser — no installation, no account required to try it.
+Part of MyDevTools — an all-in-one desktop toolkit that runs offline and processes your data locally on your machine.

-Use Docker Compose Generator when you need a fast, browser-based way to work with docker compose generator.
-It is useful during API debugging, code reviews, documentation cleanup, test data preparation, and quick checks on a new machine where you do not want to install a desktop app.
-Because MyDevTools keeps related utilities together, you can move from Docker Compose Generator into nearby tools like formatters, converters, generators, encoders, decoders, and API helpers without leaving the same toolkit.
+Use Docker Compose Generator when you need a fast, dedicated way to work with docker compose generator.
+It is useful during API debugging, code reviews, documentation cleanup, test data preparation, and quick checks.
+Because MyDevTools keeps related utilities together in one offline desktop app, you can move from Docker Compose Generator into nearby tools like formatters, converters, generators, encoders, decoders, and API helpers without leaving the same toolkit.

 A typical workflow starts by pasting or typing your input into Docker Compose Generator.
 Review the result, copy the cleaned or generated output, then continue with a related task such as validating a payload, decoding a token, parsing a URL, generating an identifier, or testing an API request.
 This makes Docker Compose Generator part of a practical developer workflow instead of a one-off utility page.